United States Capitol revolutionary war and beyond header United States Capitol

-Patrick Henry Quotations
+Patrick Henry Quotes 2

 Patrick Henry

-Patrick Henry Quotations
+More Patrick Henry Quotes

 "O sir, we should have fine times, indeed, if, to punish tyrants, it were only sufficient to assemble the people!
 Your arms, wherewith you could defend yourselves, are gone; and you have no longer an aristocratical, no longer a democratical spirit.
 Did you ever read of any revolution in a nation, brought about by the punishment of those in power, inflicted by those who had no power at all?" - Speech in the Virginia Ratifying Convention, June 5, 1778